TULiberalArts/Religion/pages/graduate.md

 description: >-
   Earn your MA or PhD in Religion from Temple University.
 Specialize in Buddhist Studies, Islamic Studies, Jewish Studies or comparative religion.
 keywords: >-
-  Islamic Studies, Department of Religion, PhD in Religion, MA in religion, Graduate Program in Religion
+  Department of Religion, PhD in Religion, MA in religion, Graduate Program in Religion
 layout: page
 published: true
 sidebar: true